How To Become a Licensed Vocational Nurse

 Seventy-five percent of LVNs worked full time in 2010.
 Shifts at inpatient facilities often last eight or more hours and include nights, weekends and holidays.
 Nurses in outpatient settings usually work daytime shifts but cover some evenings and weekends for the convenience of patients.
 With fewer acute care facilities hiring LVNs, many are continuing their education to advance to the role of RN.

 To begin a career as a licensed vocational nurse, candidates must first complete a certificate program at a career center or community college.
 Training lasts about one year and covers nursing, biology and pharmacology.
 Students also work under supervision in hospitals and other clinical settings to sharpen their practical and interpersonal skills.

 When enrolling in an LVN program, it is important to choose an accredited institution that meets state requirements.
 Contact the state board of nursing for a list of approved programs.
-The National League for Nursing maintains a list of accredited programs on its website.
+The Accreditation Commission for Education in Nursing maintains a list of accredited programs on its website.